arrowhead-f/x509-profile/proposal.md

 | Operator      | `op`

 In addition, each certificate _must_ contain at least one `subject` _Common Name_ (`CN`) that is a valid DNS label (https://datatracker.ietf.org/doc/html/rfc1035#section-2.3.1) of no more than 62 characters.
-It _should_ only contain one.
+It _should_ only contain one `CN`.
-The rightmost (i.e. least significant) such contains the human name of the certificate.
+The rightmost (i.e. least significant) such contains the name, or _alias_, meant to be used by humans when referring to the certificate.
-While names _may_ use 62 characters, we _recommend_ that the name be a 10 to 20 character long lowercase identifier, such as `51e41vjoxq`, produced with a secure random number generator.
+While names _may_ use up to 62 characters, we _recommend_ the use of 10 to 20 character long lowercase identifiers, such as `51e41vjoxq`, produced with secure random number generators.
 Randomized identifiers hide details that otherwise would become accessible to adversaries with certificate copies, such as how many certificates have been issued, the type of machines they are associated with, and so on.
 The `CN` field value _must_, furthermore, be unique among all certificates issued by the same CA with same Distinguished Name Qualifier (`DN`).
 It _should not_ be derived from a portion of the `serialNumber` of the same certificate.

-The `CN` is meant to help humans refer to specific certificate owners, they _should not_ be used as primary references by machines.
+The `CN` is meant to help humans refer to specific certificates, they _should not_ be used as primary references by machines.
 See Section 4 for a discussion about machine certificate references.

 #### 2.1.7 `subjectPublicKeyInfo`